suuelee/druber-responsive/README.md

     INSERT PIC OF MOBILE

-## Challenges to consider

-The above is a simplified solution to this issue, and there are many other factors that are worth considering:
+## ⚠️Important Considerations

+While our team is adjusting our website to mobile devices, we must also consider the following questions to create a truly phenomnal user experience.

-- Prioritization:
+- **Prioritization: **
-  A smaller device means content is fighting for screen space – which sections of the website are the most important and add the deepest value to our       customers.
+  A smaller device means content is fighting for screen space – which sections of the website are the most important and add the deepest value to our       customers?
-- Performance:
+- **Performance:**
   The performance (speed at which content loads and renders) of a website is strongly correlated to user experience.
 How can we finetune and optimize our   website's CSS performance and deliver content faster to our customers?
-- Accessibility:
+- **Accessibility:**
   How can we ensure that our website design and layout is accessible to all people?
-Is our website navigation friendly,
+Are we accommodating to people with disabilities and providing a         positive experience for *all* users?
-- Modularity
+- **Modularity**
   How scalable is our website?
-Have we broken up our website into modules that can be easily and flexibly rearranged?
+Have we broken it up into modules that can be easily and flexibly rearranged?
 Do we have reusable components and             patterns?
-- Testing
+- **Testing**
   Have we extensively tested our website on various devices to minimize bugs and ensure there is no unexpected behaviour?

-## What *should* the DRUBER team have done?

-If we could go back in time, the DRUBER team should have first prioritized mobile design, then worked our way up to more complex, desktop screen sizes.
-Mobile-first design (also known as progressive advancement) is important as it naturally forces developers/designers to understand and identify the most necessary and key elements of a website, without the added fluff.
-Prioritzing these essential sections and making sure they are properly displayed is vital.
-Once we have mobile nailed down, we can play around as we expand the design and functionality to account for desktop. ### EDITTTT